$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 The apostille process is where many Colombian Express Entry applicants lose weeks they do not have.
 Getting this wrong — either by apostilling the wrong version of a document or by misunderstanding which documents need it — can invalidate submissions and stall your application during the 60-day post-ITA window.
 Here is the specific sequence that works for Canadian immigration.

-Why Canada Requires an Apostille
+Why an Apostille May Be Relevant

 Colombia is a signatory to the Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents (1961).
 This means that public documents issued in Colombia — including birth certificates, marriage certificates, and academic degrees — can be authenticated for international use through a single apostille stamp, rather than the multi-step legalization chain used for non-Hague countries.